Soria: History

-The area of Soria was inhabited by the Iberians, who merged with the Celts to form the Celtiberians around the 4th century BC.
+The first recorded inhabitants in the area of Soria were the Celtiberians, around the 4th century BC.

 After the fall of the Western Roman Empire, the rebuilt city was occupied by the Suebi.
 Later, after the Arab conquest of Spain, it grew in importance due to its proximity to the border of the Christian lands, which in the 8th century had settled along the Duero river.

 In 869 Soria was the centre of the rebellion of Suleyman ibn-Abus against the emir of Córdoba, who sent his son Hakan to quench it.

 Alfonso I of Aragon and Navarre, the Battler seized the territory away from the sphere of the Kingdom of León, controlling the territory from 1109 to 1134, entrusting the role of first tenant of Soria to Íñigo López already by 1119, when the effective repopulation should have started, although there are claims tracing it back some time earlier.
 Soria was granted a short fuero in March 1120, that also fixed limits to the medieval concejo.
 After the death of Alfonso I in 1134, Alfonso VII of León, the Emperor took control of the territory.
 The short fuero was confirmed by Alfonso VII in 1143.

 Due to its strategic placement at the borders of the Kingdoms of Castile, Aragon, Navarre and León, Soria in the Middle Ages was at the centre of several conflicts between them.
 Alfonso VIII of Castile, in reward for its support, gave the city several privileges which it maintained until modern times.
 In 1195 the town was stormed by Sancho VII of Navarre, but later recovered and continued to develop its splendour and trades.

 Soria lost most of its importance after the unification of Aragón and Castile in 1479, and above all after the decree of exile issued against the Jews in 1492.
 In the War of Spanish Succession (early 18th century), Soria sided for Philip V. In 1808 it was captured and set on fire by the French troops.

 The economical and social crisis of Spain in the early 20th century, and the Spanish Civil War with Francisco Franco's dictatorship which followed, had negative effects on Soria and its neighborhood, which became depopulated due to strong emigration.

 The policy of the current authorities aims to strengthen the local economy pivoting on Soria's tourism potential, and has also launched a programme of reconstruction for the neighbouring villages.